ischu/Train-Schedule/README.md

 # Train-Schedule
 Train schedule with real-time updates.

-Data entered about new trains stored in Firebase database.
+User can fill out form with information about a train to add it to the schedule.

-Moment.js calculates time and converts formats for display on schedule.
+App uses moment.js to convert time formats and run calculations relating to schedule.